MayarAlaa/Life-At-ITI/README.md

 **So, I quitted my job because I got accepted at ITI الحمد لله.
 I'm so excited .This is a new chapter in my life.
 A new adventure I've chosen.
 Not an easy one though.
 I'll be studying web development and business intelligence from October 2019 to the end of June 2020 inshaAllah.**

+# Week 38 & 39 : The End

+It was an incredible journey.
+I've learned alot and made new best friends.
+I'm so happy because Allah gave me such a great opportunity.
+I decided to focus on Business Intelligence field and I got a job offer as a BI tester at CIB الحمدلله.
+I'm really lost at words.
+I should have updated the journal a month ago, but I was really exhausted and wanted to take a break from everything.
+بعد توفيق ربنا, hard work really pays off.
+Learning new things is wonderful.
+Helping others and sharing knowledge is amazing.
+I'm glad I kept this journal.
+I saved moments of excitement, sorrow and desperation.
+There were lots of ups and downs.

+Farewell ITI 👋👋 and off to a new journey.

 # Week 37 :